superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 )
 response = PREFFERED_CHAIN.invoke("QUERY")
 ```

-Now, let’s check responses from both retrievers in various contexts.
-First, we will query in a general context without keywords, abbreviations, or location filters.
+Let’s check responses from both retrievers in various contexts.
+First, we will **query in a general context without keywords, abbreviations, or location filters**.

 ```
 Query: What are the two strategic challenges that the United States faces according to the National Security Strategy?